abbasilab/MMPL/README.md

 are available in the `models` folder.
 We include `state_dicts` for each of the 3 stages in the training process:
 - `enc.dat` is the pretrained model after single-variable encoding
 - `sv_modules_wrapper.dat` is the model after the single-variable prototype stage
-- `multivariable_module.dat` is the model after learning the multivariable prototypes
+- `multivariable_prototypes.dat` is the model after learning the multivariable prototypes

 If you want to train the model yourself on these datasets, you can run:
 ```train